IRS Forms

 Quality control, workpapers, and review protection

-When firms struggle with K‑2 and K‑3, it is rarely a sales problem, it is a delivery system problem.
+When firms struggle with K‑2 and K‑3, it is rarely a talent problem, it is a workflow problem.
 Reviews run long because workpapers are inconsistent, naming is off, and no one owns the handoff between preparer and reviewer.
 Here is the workflow that consistently shortens reviews:

 • SOP‑driven execution for recurring tasks, close, tax, and month‑end.